nosqlclient/nosqlclient/README.md

 <img src="http://www.mongoclient.com/img/logo/head_only_medium.png" align="left" hspace="10" vspace="6">

 ## Download
 Version 1.2.2 has been released !
+Please check [FAQ](https://github.com/rsercano/mongoclient/wiki/Frequently-Asked-Questions#6-frequently-asked-questions) before asking anything, other than that you can use live chat from inside of app :)

 ### Distributions